 18 SET OFF

-21.1 Solvents & Contamination: Some materials used by Dura Composites Ltd are solvent based.
-It is therefore possible that certain foodstuffs can be contaminated.
+21.1 Solvents & Contamination: Some materials used by the Seller are solvent based.
+It is therefore possible that certain foodstuffs have the potential to be contaminated.
 Similarly, the atmosphere can carry fumes and these can be drawn into air vents or similar.
-Dura Composites Ltd undertake to implement safeguards to avoid any such problems, however, the ultimate responsibility is with the client to ensure appropriate avoidance measured are taken or put in place where needed.
+It is the responsibility of the Purchaser to implement safeguards to avoid any such problems.

 Cookies In Use on This Site